zcourts/higgs/higgs-boson/README.md

 + __double__ => double-precision 64-bit IEEE 754 floating point
 + __boolean__ => 1 byte 1 or 0 where 1 === true and 0 === false where 1 = 0x1 and 0 = 0x0
 + __char__ => 16-bit Unicode character. minimum value of '\u0000' (or 0) and a maximum value of '\uffff' (or 65,535 inclusive)

-In addition, the following data structures can be handled

 + __null__ => Indicates a nullable value, if sent in place of a numeric field that field will be set to 0
 + __string__ => A sequence of characters, any valid UTF-8 string